History of dyslexia research: 1900-1950

 During the 1890s and early 1900s, James Hinshelwood, a British ophthalmologist, published a series of articles in medical journals describing similar cases of congenital word blindness, which he defined as "a congenital defect occurring in children with otherwise normal and undamaged brains characterised by a difficulty in learning to read."
 In his 1917 book Congenital Word Blindness, Hinshelwood asserted that the primary disability was in visual memory for words and letters, and described symptoms including letter reversals, and difficulties with spelling and reading comprehension.
 Additionally, another British physician, CJ Thomas, provided a summary of congenital word blindness based on 100 cases at special schools in England.
 Thomas observed that word blindness was more prevalent than suspected.
 Furthermore, it appeared more than one member of the family was affected and three times more frequent in males than females.
 Thomas recommended that children with this disability be taught on a one-to-one bases and initially teach the alphabet be accomplished through touch by encouraging the child to handle large wooden letters.

 In 1925 Samuel T. Orton, a neuropsychiatrist from Iowa, who worked primarily with stroke victims, met a girl who could not read and who exhibited symptoms similar to stroke victims who had lost the ability to read.
 Orton began studying reading difficulties and determined that there was a syndrome unrelated to brain damage that made learning to read difficult.
 In 1930, Orton called his theory strephosymbolia (meaning 'twisted signs') and specific reading disability to describe individuals with dyslexia had difficulty associating the visual forms of words with their spoken forms.

-Ironcially, others who criticized strephosymbolia because mirror writing and reversals in reading are not salient symptoms of specific reading disability.
+Ironicially, others who criticized strephosymbolia because mirror writing and reversals in reading are not salient symptoms of specific reading disability.
 Orton used the term specific reading disability more often than strephosymbolia.
 Orton observed that reading deficits in dyslexia did not seem to stem from strictly visual deficits.

 He believed the condition was caused by the failure to establish hemispheric dominance in the brain.

 He also observed that the children he worked with were disproportionately left- or mixed-handed, although this finding has been difficult to replicate.